SFTtech/openage/doc/ideas/fr_technical_overview.md

 Technical overview for requested features
 --------

-This are some thoughts for a feature rich version, there will be a vanilla version without all that fancy stuff just feeling as good as this famous 20-years-old game.
+This are some thoughts for a feature rich mode.
+Don't worry, there will be a vanilla mode without all that fancy stuff just feeling as good as this famous 20-years-old game.

 ### Explanations: